ianallannz/ianallannz.github.io/src/blog/on-supporting-horticulture.md

 Apart from student summer jobs, I don't have a background in horticulture and don't pretend to be an expert.

-So I take the approach I've taken throughout my career: talk to the people in the weeds, take on the advice of the key stakeholders, defer to experts and the experienced, and form pragmatic positions.
+So councillors should take the approach I've taken throughout my career: talk to the people in the weeds, take on the advice of the key stakeholders, defer to experts and the experienced, and form pragmatic positions.

 It's to ***fall in love with the problem, not the solution***.
-Or put another way: <a href="https://halfbanana.medium.com/strong-opinions-weakly-held-a-paradox-unpacked-6201fffe797e" target="_blank">stubborn goals, flexible methods</a>&#8599;.
+Or put another way: <a href="https://halfbanana.medium.com/strong-opinions-weakly-held-a-paradox-unpacked-6201fffe797e" target="_blank" data-tooltip="Exploring the idea of strong opinions weakly held." class="popout tooltip">stubborn goals, flexible methods</a>.

 ### Enabling a thriving horticulture sector in Tairāwhiti